samlinux/claat/README.md

-# claat
+# CLaat
-A short tutorial how you can use the claat tool
+A short tutorial how you can use the CLaat tool.